Letter from Principal

 The IB Learner Profile is of paramount importance as a focus for developing the essential attributes of an internationally-minded global citizen.
 In Early Years, children engage with the learner profile in a developmentally appropriate way, understanding how their behaviors and choices affect and impact their communities as well as creating opportunities to model themselves as effective contributors to the world around them.

-Early Years students also use our spacious outdoor environment, engaging in outdoor learning experiences designed to expand their learning.
+Early Years students also use our spacious outdoor environment, engaging in outdoor learning experiences designed to create opportunities that promote inquiry-based and investigative attainment of knowledge.

 We have open blocks of time that enable in-depth inquiry and allow children to engage in sustained play.
 These experiences are essential to learning and development for our youngest learners.
 The Pre-Nursery and Nursery children’s timetable includes a daily nap as part of a balanced sleep schedule.